MaxwellJia/rental_app/items/report.md

 *[Where do you use tokenisers and parsers?
 How are they built?
 What are the advantages of the designs?]*

+Tokenizers and parsers are used in the `TokenParse` class( https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/TokenParse.java ) to extract and process information from user input in the context of a real estate app.
+They play a critical role in interpreting the user's search criteria, including location, price range, and the number of bedrooms.

+*Location Extraction*

+The `extractLocation` method (https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/TokenParse.java#L31-150 )tokenizes the input and identifies the location specified by the user.
+It employs regular expressions to check for the presence of alphabetic characters in the input.
+If a location is identified, it is assigned to the `location` field of the `TokenParse` class.

+Advantages:
+- Robust identification of location based on patterns.
+- Flexibility to recognize various location names.

+*Price Range Extraction*

+The `extractMinMaxPrice` method (https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/TokenParse.java#L159-195 )tokenizes the input to identify the minimum and maximum price values.
+It handles different input formats, including hyphen-separated ranges and single price values with context.
+The extracted price range is stored as a list in the `priceRange` field.

+Advantages:
+- Versatile recognition of price ranges.
+- Adjustment of the range for input values greater than 100.

+*Bedrooms Extraction*

+The `extractBedrooms` method (https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/TokenParse.java#L197-210) tokenizes the input to identify the number of bedrooms specified by the user.
+It extracts numeric values representing the number of bedrooms and assigns the result to the `bedrooms` field.

+Advantages:
+- Accurate identification of the number of bedrooms.

 <hr>

 ### Others